Nimesh04/AZ-800-Lab/README.md

 - Azure Arc (connected DC01)
 - Log Analytics Workspace

-👉 YOU NEED TO ADD A DIAGRAM HERE
-If you skip this, you’re leaving value on the table.

 🔧 Key Features Implemented
 - Active Directory Domain Services (AD DS) forest deployment